What is J Term?

 When is the deadline for submitting the J Term application form?

-Please note that J Term 2013 courses are not initially available for registration through Access.SMU.
-There is a special J Term enrollment process and application form which should be completed prior to Thanksgiving
+Please note that J Term 2014 courses are not initially available for registration through Access.SMU.
+There is a special J Term application and enrollment process as follows:

 You should first meet with your advisor to select your preferred J Term course and up to two (2) alternates.
 Then, complete the J Term application form where you will be asked to list up to three (3) courses in priority order.
 Some courses may be cancelled due to insufficient enrollment or for other reasons, thus the need for you to identify up to three choices; if you don't have other course options, leave blank.